-I observed that when traveling by train in many other European cities, it is important to be aware of certain things that may easily be overlooked or ignored by many.
+I observed that when traveling by train in many other European cities, it is crucial to be aware of certain things that may easily be overlooked or ignored by many.

-Look for train numbers.
-Using train numbers found on tickets as reference when looking up for departing trains is more accurate than destinations.
-It is possible that the destination is the last stop of the train and not those in between.
-For example, a train from Milano may display Salerno as last stop but not stations in between such as Firenze or Roma.
-So train number becomes a more reliable point of reference.
+Using train numbers found on tickets as a reference when looking up for departing trains is more accurate than destinations.
+The destination may be the last stop of the train and not those in between.
+For example, a passenger from Milano may display Salerno as a previous stop but not stations in between such as Firenze or Roma.
+So the train number becomes a more reliable point of reference.

-Validate tickets.
 Ticket validation is needed when usage is limited for a particular time.
-Most of tickets do not need to be validated especially those that are valid for specific times and trains, but those that have no fixed travel times may require such validation.
-One example is Roma’s Leonardo Express which connects Roma Termini railway station and Fiumicino airport.
-You can buy it at the platform or at the vending machines inside the railway station and can be used anytime.
+Most of the cards do not need to be validated, especially those that are valid for specific times and trains, but those that have no fixed travel times may require such validation.
+One example is Roma’s Leonardo Express, which connects Roma Termini railway station and Fiumicino airport.
+You can buy it on the platform or at the vending machines inside the railway station and can be used anytime.
 But remember that before using it, validate these tickets at the small green machines found in Termini’s track 24 where you can ride the train to the airport.

-Be on time.
+.
 It’s a given that trains arrive and depart promptly.
 But I noticed that stopovers allow only a few minutes for arriving passengers to disembark and departing passengers to get on board.
-That means even before a train arrives from its previous stopover, locate the gate and train number so you’ll be able to position yourself and your luggage closer to the train, especially on large train stations like Zurich Hauptbahnhof or Roma Termini.
+That means even before a train comes from its previous stop, locate the gate and train number so you’ll be able to position yourself and your luggage closer to the train, especially on large train stations like Zurich Hauptbahnhof or Roma Termini.

-Orientation on seats.
-When reserving seats, you can choose what seat layout you can choose, especially those with company.
-You can sit together, face each other or have the option of table in between, depending on carriage and availability.
+When reserving seats, you can choose what seat layout you can choose, especially those with the company.
+You can sit together, face each other, or have the option of the table in between, depending on carriage and availability.
 One thing that I found hard to predict is the direction of the seats.
-Train seats of opposing direction is available on every carriage, and trains can travel forward and backward so I guess people who are not comfortable facing backwards may need to talk to a customer support at railway stations to ensure they get the right seat orientation.
+Train seats of opposing courses are available on every transport, and trains can travel forward and backward.
+So I guess people who are not comfortable facing rearward may need to talk to customer support at railway stations to ensure they get the right seat orientation.

-Placement of large luggage.
-Just like in the airplane, there are also spaces available at overhead compartment for smaller hand-carry bags.
-But since there is no check in luggage when taking the railway, you’ll also have to bring your large bags with you on the cabin.
-In between every opposing seats is a space for your large luggage, so they’ll be within your reach.
+Just like in the airplane, there are also spaces available at the overhead compartment for smaller hand-carry bags.
+But since there is no check-in luggage when taking the railway, you’ll also have to bring your large bags with you in the cabin.
+In between every opposing seat is a space for your large luggage, so they’ll be within your reach.
 If these spaces are filled up, there are compartments at the end of the train.